Multi-trace Correlators in the SYK Model and Non-geometric Wormholes: Dual Vector Model

 \subsubsection{An example of non-Gaussian couplings}

 As a simple example of such a computation with a non Gaussian distribution, consider adding a 4-point interaction term $\sum_I \frac{u}{4!} J_I^4$ to the distribution of the couplings.
 This adds a new vertex with 4 identical $\phi_I$ fields to the vector model.
 Notice that all the moments of $J_I$ for fixed $I$ are independent of $N$ and uniformly bounded (in the large $N$ limit), so we have universality of the single trace quantities, in the sense that they are independent of $u$.
+For example, $Z(\beta)$ does not depend on $u$ in the large $N$ limit but $Z_c(\beta_1,\beta_2)$ does.

 Consider the double-trace moments, and let us consider them as a perturbation theory in $u$ at leading order in $\epsilon$ (or at each order in $\epsilon$).
 At leading order, we have the diagrams shown in fig.\ \ref{fig:trace2_pert}, where the notation is as before, and in addition by non-filled squares we denote the perturbations (recall that the filled ones stand for the traces).
 The first diagram is the only one we had before, and gave us something of the order $\epsilon $.
-The second diagram goes as $u \frac{1}{\epsilon^2} \epsilon ^4 \frac{1}{\epsilon}$ and so is also proportional to $\epsilon $.\footnote{The first factor of $1/\epsilon^2$ comes from renormalizing the Hamiltonian and the couplings, the $\epsilon^4$ factor comes from four $\phi_I$ propagators, and the last $1/\epsilon$ is from the sum over the free index $I$.
+The second diagram goes as $\epsilon ^2\frac{1}{\epsilon} u$ and so is also proportional to $\epsilon $.\footnote{The first factor of $\epsilon^2$ comes from the insertions, and the $1/\epsilon$ is from the sum over the free index $I$.
 Note that we do not allow self contractions of the interaction vertex.} We see it affects the (connected) double trace at the leading order in $\epsilon$.
 Its effect on the disconnected part is subleading.
 Thus the double-trace moments up to order $u$ (in the convention above) is

 We can continue in perturbation theory in the standard way to find higher order corrections in $u$, or add additional interaction vertices for the couplings which can also be taken into account in a similar manner.
 Thus the vector model is a powerful tool to find the leading order multi-trace correlates for arbitrary distributions of the coupling.\footnote{So long as the distribution satisfies the standard requirements of being bounded with a normalized variance, so that the single trace expectations are universal and self averaging.}